PatrickPachacz/dating-app/README.md

 * Ability for user to update and change their picture and self video
 * Notification alert when receiving message
 * Applicable for smaller screens

-# In process
-* Currently adding message board to allow users to post messages + upload images regarding anything they want for other users to see (based on continental selection)

 # App Walkthrough
 # Homepage